KryptoniteDAO/krp-token-contracts/contracts/dispatcher/README.md

 # Dispatcher

-This contract mainly releases KOL's currency monthly according to the rules.
+This contract mainly releases Seilor tokens of KOL on a monthly basis.
+(Lock the locked Seilor tokens in this contract)

 ## GlobalConfig